 Gift Cheques are a specialised form of a check that is used for awarding prizes, such as cash or other items won in competitions or other types of unique occasions.

-Gift cheques have a huge and elaborate designs.
+Gift cheques have huge and elaborate designs.
 Awards at tournaments for cricket, football, and tennis are typically given out in the form of cheques.

 10) Mutilated Cheque: